 There’s nothing more frustrating than being trapped in a stale room and not being able to open a window.
-Now that spring is approaching, keep these stuck-window secrets in your back pocket for the next time you want to let in some fresh air.
+With summer quickly approaching, these helpful tricks can help you get your stubborn double-hung windows open in no time.

-- The frame of the window is damaged.
-Structural damage to the window will cause the panes to be out of place and will prevent the window from moving properly when you try to open it.
+Knowing how structural damage presents itself is key when it comes time to inspect your window for damage.
+Structural damage to the window will cause the panes to move out of place and prevent the window from moving properly when you try to open it.
 Check your window’s exterior and interior frame for damage.
-If your window frame has been damaged, you’ll need to visit our team at New Window Factory Sales, Inc. for windows in Camden County to find a replacement.
+If your window frame has been damaged, you’ll need to visit our South Jersey team at New Window Factory Sales, Inc. for vinyl windows to find a replacement.

 If you are in an older home with wooden windows, humidity can prove a challenge to opening your windows with ease.
 When wooden windows are subjected to high humidity, the moisture can cause the wood to warp and cause the frame to move out of place.
 Using a fan or dehumidifier can help reduce moisture and help get everything back into proper alignment.
 You can also choose to install vinyl windows to eliminate this problem altogether.

 Do you need to replace a window in your home?
 Purchasing energy-efficient Enviro-Star windows supplied by New Window Factory Sales, Inc. is the ideal way to upgrade in time for spring.
 Give our team a call today to learn more!